How do you choose your tango teacher?

-From the early 2000's on, "tango teachers" in the US mushroomed.
-Today, there are thousands of so-called tango teachers in the US.
+From the early 2000's on, the number of tango teachers in the US mushroomed.
+Today, there are thousands.
 The percentage of skilled dancers in that same time increased much slower.
-The milongas in the US are now largely populated with mediocre dancers who learned from mostly unqualified teachers the wrong technique and nothing more than a random collection of step sequences, figures, and poses, barely commensurate with the simplest aspect of the music, the rhythm; nothing more that caricatures of tango.
-These dancers' command of improvisation is only marginally better than non-existent.
+The milongas in the US are now largely populated with mediocre dancers who learned from mostly unqualified teachers the wrong technique and nothing more than a random collection of step sequences, figures, and poses, barely commensurate with the simplest aspect of the music, the rhythm.
+Nothing more that caricatures of tango.
+These dancers' command of improvisation is poor.
 In other words, while they may look like they know what they are doing, they are in fact repeating ad nauseam a limited collection of cookie-cutter, pre-fabricated figures, and any deviation from those figures is strictly a matter of "mistakes" (precious mistakes abandoned in mindless adherence to dogma).
 This includes hundreds of couples who each year are "disqualified" for those "mistakes" in round after round of "Mundial de Tango" annual salon tango competitions in Buenos Aires (and now also in the US).

 The talent for dancing and the talent for teaching.

 The talent for dancing, as a performer, or as a social dancer, does not imply a talent for teaching the dance.
 The talent for teaching the dance is far more scarce than the talent for dancing the dance.
 This is the most important reason why so few people learn to dance tango well, no matter how many group classes and private lessons they take, anywhere, including in Buenos Aires.